-LRAUVs Tethys and Makai were busy offshore during September, racking up over 700 hours conducting missions for the Monterey Bay Time Series, Targeted Sampling and CANON projects.
-LRAUV Makai spent several days working with collaborators from CalTech and WHOI on AUV path planning control driven by now-casts from a dynamic ocean model of the area that was being updated with AUV observations.
+LRAUVs Tethys and Makai were busy offshore during September, racking up over 700 hours conducting missions for the Monterey Bay Time Series, Targeted Sampling, and CANON projects.
+LRAUV Makai spent several days working with collaborators from CalTech and the Woods Hole Oceanographic Institution on AUV path planning control driven by now-casts from a dynamic ocean model of the area that was being updated with AUV observations.
 We hope this may evolve into a useful technique to autonomously guide vehicles toward ocean features of interest like frontal boundaries or eddy cores.